 3. Conducting Email Filtering

 Email filtering is an essential tool for preventing phishing and its subtypes, such as whaling, a social engineering method that targets company executives.
-Successful email filtering solutions are able to detect malicious content and flag it as suspicious before you open the email.
+Successful email filtering solutions can detect malicious content and flag it as suspicious before you open the email.

-Email filtering also relies on sender verification, which detects suspicious domains and blocks their message or sends it directly to the spam folder.
-This prevents users from accidentally clicking on the message and engaging with harmful content.
+Email filtering also relies on sender verification, which detects suspicious domains and blocks their message or sends them directly to the spam folder.
+This stops users from accidentally clicking the message and engaging with harmful content.
 Some advanced email filtering solutions track “normal” behavior from trusted or frequent contacts.
 This helps them detect and flag unusual communication.

 Verizon’s 2021 Data Breach Report states that 94% of malware was delivered by email.
 This, and the fact that an estimated 3.4 billion phishing emails are sent daily, highlights the importance of email filtering as a preventive solution.